The politics of plastic

 Darius White knows the world is in the middle of a global waste crisis.

 For years, China was the destination for recycling materials from the United States and Europe.
-Then in 2018, China enacted the National Sword policy, banning the import of most plastics and other materials headed for its recycling plants.
+Then China enacted the National Sword policy, banning the import of most plastics and other materials headed for its recycling plants.

 The quality of the trash prompted the ban, White explains.
 Instead of being clean and sorted into recyclables, it was a jumble of garbage.
 As a result, the world lost its number one importer of recyclables, he adds.